-- a.
-A manually controlled fire extinguisher system shall be installed in this class. - Automatic systems with a heat-sensing switch shall also have a manual control to override the extinguishing system. - c.
-One manual emergency control is mandatory, and it shall be within reach of the rider and stay activated once pulled. - i.
-It is recommended that the extinguishing system also be able to be activated from the exterior. - d.
-Extinguishing agents shall be approved and certified for use in confined spaces. - i.
-The most recent approved extinguisher technology is recommended. - e.
-All nozzles, lines, and valves shall be securely mounted, and free flowing. - i.
-Hose lines should be repeatedly checked for wear or corrosion. - f.
-Hose clamps are not acceptable for mounting of extinguisher bottle. - g.
+- A manually controlled fire extinguisher system shall be installed in this class. - Automatic systems with a heat-sensing switch shall also have a manual control to override the extinguishing system. - One manual emergency control is mandatory, and it shall be within reach of the rider and stay activated once pulled. - It is recommended that the extinguishing system also be able to be activated from the exterior. - Extinguishing agents shall be approved and certified for use in confined spaces. - (1) The most recently approved extinguisher technology is recommended. - All nozzles, lines and valves shall be securely mounted and free flowing. - Hose lines should be repeatedly checked for wear or corrosion.

+- Hose clamps are not acceptable for mounting of extinguisher bottle. - g.
 Installation of extinguisher shall be to the manufacturer's specifications for the specific size and shape of the rider's compartment. - h.
-All extinguishing equipment shall have an inspection or full tag not more than twelve months old. - i.
-Identified below are the minimum fire extinguisher requirements for streamliners. - i.
-0-150 mph: 5 pounds minimum for rider area. - ii.
-151mph and above: 10 pounds.
+All extinguishing equipment shall have an inspection or full tag not more than twelve months old. - Identified below are the minimum fire extinguisher requirements for streamliners. - (1) 0-150 mph: 5 pounds minimum for rider area. - (2) 151mph and above: 10 pounds.
 The extinguisher areas covered shall be divided between the rider and engine compartments with a minimum of 5 pounds for rider and 5 pounds for the engine compartment.
-Separate systems are recommended. - All tow and push vehicles in this class shall be equipped with a minimum of one 5-pound fire extinguisher. - 11.
-Fuel Shutoff - a.
-Streamliners shall have a positive fuel shutoff activated from the rider compartment. - 12.
-Lean Angle - a.
+Separate systems are recommended. - (3) All tow and push vehicles in this class shall be equipped with a minimum of one 5-pound fire extinguisher.

+11. Fuel Shutoff

+Streamliners shall have a positive fuel shutoff activated from the rider compartment.

+12. Lean Angle

+a.
 The vehicle, unloaded, must be capable of being leaned at an angle of 20 degrees (minimum) from the vertical without touching the ground, other than the tires.